mkhantk/ecom/README.md

 ##Ecom project.

-this is the project that i built with react and tailwind to practice my frontend skills. there are some further improvements like checkout funciton and moblile responsive designs.
+this is the project that i built with react and tailwind to practice my frontend skills.

+there are some further improvements like checkout funciton in cart component and moblile responsive designs.

 overall, I learned how to manage complex states, context api and others.

+i use mock api for the database, and i leanred alot about database as well.